 Jerome Cabeen was a high school art teacher in Houston, TX for 12 years prior to doing four years of mission work in Honduras.
-Jerome came to Liberia in 2008 to teach at Liberia Mission with his wife Clarisa Chavarria-Lara.
+Jerome came to Liberia in 2008 to teach at Liberia Mission, Inc. with his wife Clarisa Chavarria-Lara.
 He was the Mission Director for two years prior to moving back the USA.
-He and Clarisa now resides in Beaumont.
-Jerome also acted in "Son of None" and helped produce both films.
-The mission kids always provided entertainment and surprise, but Jerome still can't get over this industrious production.
+He now resides in Beaumont, TX with his wife, Clarissa.
+Jerome also played himself in "Son of None"